-- 1. Remove the door and place it face-down on something soft like a cushion of rags or a piece of carpet. - Remove the old gasket from the door.
+- Remove the door and place it face-down on something soft like a cushion of rags or a piece of carpet. - 2.
+Remove the old gasket from the door.
 Use a screwdriver to scrape the old gasket adhesive from the door gasket groove. - 3.
-Apply a bead of approximately 3/16" (5 mm) of high temperature silicone in the door gasket groove.
+Apply a bead of approximately 5 mm of high temperature silicone in the door gasket groove.
 Starting from the middle, hinges side, press the gasket into the groove.
 The gasket must not be stretched during installation. - 4.
-Leave about 1⁄2" (10 mm) long of the gasket when cutting and press the end into the groove.
+Leave about 1⁄2" long of gasket when cutting and press the end into the groove.
 Tuck any loose fibers under the gasket and into the silicone. - 5.
 Close the door.
-Do not use the stove for 24 hours.
+Do not use the insert for 24 hours.